Apple Pencil 2 FAQ: All about iPad Pro's magnetic accessory for 2018

 What's the difference between the Apple Pencil 2015 and Apple Pencil 2018?

-A slimmer, sleeker matte design, the Apple Pencil 2 automatically pairs with your iPad Pro ($567 at Amazon), waking it up with a tap.
+A slimmer, sleeker matte design, the Apple Pencil 2 automatically pairs with your iPad Pro (£545 at Amazon.co.uk), waking it up with a tap.
 It also snaps on magnetically to the tablet, and charges wirelessly when it's attached.
-(The original Apple Pencil paired awkwardly through a Lightning connector hidden beneath the devices' end cap and didn't easily travel alongside the iPad Pro unless you bought a special case with a dedicate holster.)
+(The original Apple Pencil paired awkwardly through a Lightning connector hidden beneath the devices' end cap and didn't easily travel alongside the iPad Pro unless you bought a special case with a dedicated holster.)

 You can double-tap the sides to change the Pencil's function.
 In the Notes app, double-tapping switches from a pencil to an eraser.
 What you do depends on which app you're in.